Best Travel Humidors: Learn About Portable Cigar Storage Solutions

 Check The Foam Type

-Although not an hugely important factor, it’s worth check the foam material used to insulate the travel humidor.
+Although not a hugely important factor, it’s worth checking the foam material used to insulate the travel humidor.
 As mentioned above, they can be made from the three following materials:

-- Ester: Probably the best foam for cigars, Ester offers an excellent cushion that protects delicate objects that can break under impact.
-Its cushioning is flexible an can store irregular-shaped objects.
+Ester: Probably the best foam for cigars, Ester offers an excellent cushion that protects delicate objects that can break under impact.
+Its cushioning is flexible and can store irregular-shaped objects.

-- Polythylene: Absorbs more shock than Ester and made for heavier objects, PE is a great foam for most uses.
+Polythylene: Absorbs more shock than Ester and is made for heavier objects, PE is a great foam for most uses.

 There are also different cuts and shapes to the foam.
 You can opt for foams that have a flat finish, which is generally better for smaller, flatter humidors.
-Otherwise, there is also the convoluted, egg-crate shaped foam offers better protection.
+Otherwise, there is also the convoluted, egg-crate-shaped foam that offers better protection.

 Some travel humidors may actually have piped foam to give you a pre-shaped space for placing your cigars.